 Course work in economics serves a wide variety of vocational objectives.
 An economics major (supplemented by a rigorous calculus and statistics course sequence) is excellent preparation for graduate work in economics, which qualifies a person for academic, business, or government employment.
 Majors and others with strong economics training are attractive prospects for business firms and government agencies, and for professional graduate study in business or public policy.
 An economics background is especially desirable for the study and practice of law.
 The economics B.S. is recommended for students interested in professions that call for quantitative skills.
 The B.S. is especially recommended for Honors students and students considering graduate school in economics or other quantitative areas.

-Economics majors must earn twenty-four credits in courses at the 2000-level or above, including two intermediate theory courses (ECON 2201 and 2202), plus at least nine credits in either quantitative skills courses (ECON 2301–2328) and/or courses at the 3000-level or above.
-No more than 6 credits in ECON 2499 and/or 3499 may be counted toward the required 24 credits in economics courses at the 2000-level or above.
+For an economics major that leads to a Bachelor of Arts degree, students must learn twenty-four credits in courses at the 2000 level or above, including two intermediate theory courses (ECON 2201 or 2211Q and 2202 or 2212Q), plus at least nine credits in either quantitative skills courses (ECON 2301–2328) and/or ECON courses at the 3000 level or above.
+No more than six credits in ECON 2499 and/or 3499 may be counted toward the required 24 credits in economics courses at the 2000 level or above.
 ECON 2481 does not count toward fulfilling the major requirements.

-The intermediate theory courses (ECON 2201 and 2202) should be taken early in the student’s major program.
-Recommended courses for economics majors include ECON 2311 and ENGL 3003W.
+For both the B.A. and B.S., the intermediate theory courses (ECON 2201 or 2211Q and ECON 2202 or 2212Q) should be taken early in the student’s major program.
+ECON 2311 is a recommended course for the B.A.
 The department has special requirements for economic majors in the University Honors Program and for majors who qualify for the department’s Economics Scholars and Quantitative Certificate Programs.